 Still, she said, “I do not feel bad.
 I’m absolutely saddened by what’s happening.
 But I’ve been working on this pandemic since it started in March.”

-Rivera is well aware of the Central Falls’ old reputation, but she said the city has come a long way from the days of bankruptcy and corruption.
+Rivera said Central Falls has come a long way from the days of bankruptcy and corruption.
 One sign of rejuvenation: the Central Falls Landing project, in which an old mill is being transformed into a commercial center.
 New sports fields and plans for a new commuter rail station also point to positive change.

 “If you visited the city 10 years ago, compared to today, it’s very different,” she said.
 “When I door-knocked in my campaign, I wanted to hear what people wanted us to work on, and the biggest complaint was speeding.
 People are happy.”

 Rivera was born in Camden, N.J.; her parents are from Puerto Rico.
-Her family moved to Chicago soon afterward, and then to Central Falls in 1987.
+Her family moved to Chicago, and then to Central Falls in 1987.
 She received an associate’s degree from Community College of Rhode Island and a bachelor’s degree in public administration from Roger Williams University.

 She works as a senior eligibility technician at the state Department of Human Services.
 She has been on the City Council since 2016 and City Council president since 2018.
 She has served on the board of the Learning Community charter school.

-The team includes former Providence City Councilman Luis Aponte, who in 2019 agreed to plead no contest to embezzling from his campaign account and resign the council seat he’d held since 1999.
+The team includes a former Providence city councilman, Luis Aponte, who in 2019 agreed to plead no contest to embezzling from his campaign account and resign the council seat he’d held since 1999.
 Rivera defended her decision to appoint him to her team.

 “It’s hard to be a Puerto Rican community leader in Rhode Island and not recognize Luis Aponte’s policy impact on working families,” she said.
 “He is a personal friend of mine and a mentor who answers many of my challenging questions.
 He is very smart, and that is why I chose him to be part of the transition team.”